ShreyankKasable/POWER-BI-PROJECTS/README.md

 ## 🙋‍♂️ About Me

-I'm **[Your Name]**, a Data Analyst & BI Enthusiast passionate about uncovering insights through data storytelling.
+I'm **Shreyank Kasable**, a Data Analyst Enthusiast passionate about uncovering insights through data storytelling.
 My expertise lies in creating dashboards that not only look good but also drive actionable decisions.

 ---